The php.ini file and changing PHP Settings

 The server is already configured with standard settings for PHP that have been selected by our administrators to be the most optimal setting for a majority of our customers.
 Unless you specifically need to change one or more of the settings, there is no need to create or modify a php.ini file.
 If the php.ini file does not exist in your account, then your site will use the default PHP settings defined on the server.

-It is best if you have a copy of the default php.ini file in your cPanel Home directory (
+Create a php.ini FileThis file should be created in your cPanel Home directory (

 Be sure to replace "username" with your actual cPanel user name, and "$DOMAIN" with your actual domain.